hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 thus keep the `txnHistories` up-to-date.

 :gear:&nbsp;All HAPI operations affect the `txnHistories` map and `payerRecordExpiries` queue, since they operate on the top-level `TransactionID` shared by all transaction types.

 #### Consistency audit

-:building_construction:&nbsp;**Rebuilding** these structure relies on the payer records stored in state in the `accounts` FCM.
+:building_construction:&nbsp;**Rebuilding** these structures relies on the payer records stored in state in the `accounts` FCM.
 That is, we [scan the `accounts` FCM](https://github.com/hashgraph/hedera-services/blob/d4c87420876a7ca63eb877c41a0e950cdafad90c/hedera-node/src/main/java/com/hedera/services/state/expiry/ExpiryManager.java#L133) and, for each payer record, both (1) "stage" it in the relevant `txnHistories` entry; and (2) add its "expiration event" to an unsorted list.
 After all records have been